BA, MSc, PhD, FHEA

 Healthy food practices and their socio-economic context (2018-20, PI)

 Previous work by colleagues in the Rowett Institute identified, from analysis of data from the National Diet & Nutrition Survey (NDNS), that about ten per cent of people on low incomes eat significantly healthier diets than others in similar economic circumstances.
-This project is conducting qualitative research with opted-in NDNS respondents in order to improve our understanding of the social and cultural factors that enable people on modest incomes to eat a healthy diet.
+This project conducted qualitative research with opted-in NDNS respondents in order to improve our understanding of the social and cultural factors that enable people on modest incomes to eat a healthy diet.

 Completed PhD projects

 Lucy Sam, An Investigation of Domestic Food Practices and Routines and their Determinants (2016-20).
 Co-supervised with Prof. Jennie Macdiarmid (Rowett Institute) and Dr Tony Craig (James Hutton Institute).
 Funded by the Rowett Institute.
+Lucy's thesis was sustained in March 2021.

 Giles O’Donovan (p/t), Re-thinking Food Security and Food Governance, with special reference to horticulture (2015-20).
 Supervised with Prof. Deb Roberts (James Hutton Institute & University of Aberdeen Business School).
 Giles's thesis was sustained in November 2020.